David T. McDowell

 The University of Texas School of Law, J.D., with honors, 1994

 David McDowell has served the litigation and trial needs of clients for over twenty years, and has handled matters in almost every state in the country.
-His focus is on financial services and energy litigation.
-David also has extensive experience in commercial litigation, appellate work, class action litigation, RICO and antitrust actions, and arbitrations.
-Since co-founding Edison, McDowell & Hetherington, LLP, David has acted as lead counsel in lawsuits across the country at both the trial and appellate court levels.
-In the last few years, David has tried cases in Texas, California and Minnesota and has argued cases before the Second, Fifth, Eighth, Ninth, Tenth and Eleventh Circuit Courts of Appeal, as well as state courts of appeal in Massachusetts, Missouri, Texas and New York.
-He currently represents clients in appellate matters pending before numerous federal and state appellate courts from coast-to-coast.
+His focus is on commercial, financial services and energy litigation.
+David has extensive experience in class action litigation, RICO, antitrust actions, appellate work and arbitrations.
+Since co-founding Edison, McDowell & Hetherington LLP, David has acted as lead counsel in lawsuits across the country at both the trial and appellate court levels.
+David has tried cases in Texas, California and Minnesota and has argued cases before the Second, Fifth, Eighth, Ninth, Tenth and Eleventh Circuit Courts of Appeal, as well as state courts of appeal in Massachusetts, Missouri, Texas and New York.
+He currently represents clients in appellate matters pending before numerous appellate courts from coast-to-coast.

-David has represented clients in regulatory and lobbying efforts in states from coast-to-coast.
+David has also represented clients in regulatory and lobbying efforts in numerous states.
 Over the past several years, David has represented a major industry trade organization before state legislative committees and legislative staffers in California, Delaware, Florida, Minnesota and South Dakota.
 He has also testified on behalf of clients before various state legislative panels and committees.

-Outside his legal practice, David serves in various capacities at Providence Classical School and is an elder of Faithbridge Church.
-He enjoys watching and attending football games with his sons and traveling with his boys to baseball parks across the country (they have been to almost half of them).
+Outside his legal practice, David serves on the Board of Directors of Harbor Christian Academy and is an elder of Faithbridge Church.
+He previously served on the Board of Providence Classical School.
+David enjoys attending football games with his sons and traveling with his boys to baseball parks across the country (they have been to almost half of them).

 Trial - Represented life insurer sued by hedge fund for alleged misconduct and bad faith regarding title to a large insurance policy.
 Following a trial in federal court in 2013, a Los Angeles, California jury returned a unanimous verdict for the client.